LavanyaRanganathan95/career-scout/README.md

   entries), so you don't get a flood of "new" postings that were actually already live before you started tracking.

+## Feedback

+Have an idea, found a bug, or ran into a confusing setup step?
+Please share your feedback in the [Issues](../../issues) tab.

 ## License

 MIT — use, modify, and share freely.